Deep Work Reading Habits: 9 Science-Backed Strategies for Focused Learning in 2026

 5. Batch Your Email and Newsletter Checking

 The solution?
 Researchers recommend checking emails (including newsletters) between two and three times per day.
 Those who batched their email checking experienced fewer distractions and better focus on their primary tasks.
+The average office worker, by contrast, checks email 74 times per day according to a 2015 Adobe workplace survey.

 Here's how to apply this to your newsletter consumption: